cogip/mcu-firmware/README.md

 # Simulation target (x86_64 architecture)

-Assuming the platform is cogip2019-cortex-simulation
+Assuming the platform is cortex

 ## Build